IskandarAyuphan/psychological-aspects-and-bmi/README.md

 ## 📊 Key Findings

-Psychological aspects (depression, anxiety, stress) do not significantly influence BMI
+- Psychological aspects (depression, anxiety, stress) do not significantly influence BMI.

-BMI has a significant but weak and inverse effect on psychological aspects
+- BMI has a significant but weak and inverse effect on psychological aspects.

-Strong positive relationships exist among depression, anxiety, and stress
+- Strong positive relationships exist among depression, anxiety, and stress.

-An increase in BMI is associated with a slight decrease in psychological distress levels
+- An increase in BMI is associated with a slight decrease in psychological distress levels.

 These findings highlight the complex and non-linear nature of mental–physical health interactions among students.